Chaduke/paddles_balls_blocks_walls/README.md

 TODO List:

 Short Term
-- Add 10 more stages for a total of 30 by next week Dec 22, 2024 (Done already)
+- Add 10 more stages for a total of 50 by next week Dec 22, 2024
 - Add custom music and sounds for stages, menus, wherever it seems to fit and feel right. (working on it)
 - Convert menus to fully 3D (still working on Help Menu)

 Long Term
-- Create a clone of all 50 original levels from Block 1.30 (20 done)
+- Create a clone of all 50 original levels from Block 1.30 (40 done)
-- Add 50 new unique levels
+- Add 50 new unique stages
 - Create original sounds, music, themes and customization features
 - Create teaching videos on modding the game and Godot tips / short tutorials